 Learn the Steps to Starting Your First Office

-The decision to start an office may be one of the most complex and unfamiliar decisions that you will have to make.
-This guide will take you through the process of starting an office and help you make the right decisions that are critical to your success.
+The decision to start an office for your business may be one of the most complex and unfamiliar decisions that you will have to make.
+This guide will take you through the process of starting up your own office and help you make the right decisions that are critical to your success.

-The most important task that will ensure the success of this project is to start a budget.
-Unless you have an unlimited supply of money, the finances required to start an office will be your most limiting resource.
+The most important task that will ensure the success of this project is to assemble a budget that captures all of the costs to set up your office.
+Unless you have an unlimited supply of money, the finances required to furnish your space and buy everything you need will be your most limiting resource.

 A simple spreadsheet that details each one of the sections listed below will help you calculate the total cost of starting your office.
-If money is tight and credit is a problem, you can rent office furniture.
+If money is tight and credit is a problem, you can implement money-saving ideas such as renting office furniture.

-Running your office at home can save you a lot of money.
-But there are seven questions you need to answer before you make this decision.
+Running your office at home can save you a lot of money, but there are seven questions you need to answer before you make this decision.
 Consider each one carefully and the impact it will have on your business and the other people in your home.
+Your taxes may be affected, and your family may not embrace the thought of having to tiptoe around while you're "at work" in your home.
 Get off on the right foot and success will be yours.
 Start on the wrong foot and you will struggle through the remaining tasks.

-If working at home is not right for you, your business and your family, you will have to find office space outside your home.
-Commercial real estate can be unfamiliar territory, but the task is important.
+If working at home doesn't make sense for you, your business and your family, it's time to find office space outside your home.
+Commercial real estate can be unfamiliar territory, but the task is important, and you can work with commercial brokers to find a space that works.
 Determining the right amount of office space in the right location will help the business over the long term.